Past Continuing Legal Education (CLE) Programs

 “The Ethics of Pre-Trial and Trial Work”

 The objectives of this program were to familiarize attorneys with the Rules of Professional Conduct involving pre-trial and trial issues.
 Typically, that involves evidentiary issues that face lawyers on a day-to-day basis – from witness preparation to spoliation of evidence, calling a party as a witness to influencers in closing argument.
+In particular, the objective of the course is to promote the civility of lawyers’ conduct in preparation of trial and during trial.
+Lawyers will be made more aware of the particular Rules that govern their conduct.
+Hypothetical questions will be posed and a discussion by the panelists will ensue, exploring various answers to the professional responsibility issues raised using the Rules of Professional conduct as well as case law.

 2015 Program